 In her spare time, she continues to research and write thought-provoking articles on bridging global communication, and the impacts of digital technologies and systems on homegrown businesses and the labor force in countries around the world.
 Becoming an authority in this space, her goal is to be appointed as a Ghanaian-American advisor to heads of government on socioeconomic issues.

-She’s a member of Delta Sigma Theta Sorority, Inc. and currently resides in Detroit, Michigan with her husband and two children.
+She serves on the Board of the United Nations Association Detroit Chapter, building advocacy initiatives around issues like peace, human rights, equality, justice and freedom, health, education and more.
+She’s also a member of Delta Sigma Theta Sorority, Inc. and currently resides in Detroit, Michigan with her husband and two children.